reactorlabs/rir/README.md

     # Now you can create a PR with the R changes & potential RIR
     # changes in my-feature-branch

-If you want to test your R changes on travis, before pushing to the main branch on the gnur repository you can also push to a feature branch on gnur first.
+If you want to test your R changes on ci, before pushing to the main branch on the gnur repository you can also push to a feature branch on gnur first.
 E.g.:

     git checkout -b my-rir-feature-branch
     cd external/custom-r
     git checkout -b my-gnur-feature-branch
     # edit and commit.
-Need to push, or travis will not be able to access the submodule reference
+Need to push, or ci will not be able to access the submodule reference
     git push origin my-gnur-feature-branch
     cd ../..
     git commit external/custom-r -m "temp module version" git push my-rir-remote my-rir-feature-branch

     # Review....
-    # Now, with travis green, before merging, change it back:
+    # Now, with ci green, before merging, change it back:

     cd external/custom-r
     git checkout R-3.5.1-rir-patch